- The Academic Program

 According to the Missouri State High School Activities Association (MSHSAA) ruling on eligibility, students must have earned 2.5 or 3.0 credits the prior semester to participate in extracurricular events.

 First semester: Per MSHSAA guidelines, students who fail to earn 2.5 credits out of five courses or 3.0 credits out of six or seven courses are ineligible for participation in MSHSAA-approved activities during the second semester of the academic year.
-Therefore, if a student takes five classes, he/she must pass all five classes and if a student takes six or seven classes, he/she must pass six of them.
+Therefore, if a student takes five classes, they must pass all five classes and if a student takes six or seven classes, they must pass six of them.
 Eligibility for first semester will be based on a student's previous semester grades.

 Second semester: Eligibility for second semester will be based on first semester grades.
 The student must fulfill the MSHSAA requirement of passing all classes in the first semester (minimum of five classes) to be eligible second semester.
 MSHSAA rules require that students attend a full day of classes to be eligible to participate in athletic and extracurricular events and activities.
 If students need to be absent from school on the day of an athletic or extracurricular event, they must have permission to participate from the athletic director or the principal.
 If students are absent from a class or study hall without an acceptable excuse, they may not participate in extracurricular practices, events or games on that day.
 If assigned to serve detention, students are not eligible to participate in extracurricular activities unless given permission by the chair of the discipline committee.